burlachenkok/burlachenkok.github.io/_posts/2024-09-14-Unlocking-FedNL-at-Virtual-Radio.md

 ---

 I am excited to share my latest experience using a Personalized AI research assistant from Google -  [NotebookLM](https://notebooklm.google/).
 I fed our one of my recent research paper *Unlocking FedNL: Self-Contained Compute-Optimized Implementation* and generated a highly engaging and informative radio podcast.
-The podcast captures the core message of the work and delivers it in an entertaining format.

-**Audio Podcast**
+Generated audio:

 * Online: [https://www.podbean.com/eas/pb-zs34b-16d2942](https://www.podbean.com/eas/pb-zs34b-16d2942)
 * Offline: [u-fednl-before-rebuttal.mp3](https://burlachenkok.github.io/podcasts/u-fednl-before-rebuttal.mp3)

+The podcast captures the core message of the work and delivers it in an entertaining format.
 Currently, the paper is undergoing peer review and is not publicly available.
-But

 ---